The abandoned palaces of Europe will take your breath away

 Reinhardsbrunn Castle, Thuringia, Germany

-The house stayed in Prince Albert's family up until the end of the Second World War, after which time it fell under the control of the East German state and was used as a military hospital and as a government venue and showpiece hotel.
+The house stayed in Prince Albert's family up until the end of the Second World War, after which it fell under the control of the East German state and was used as a military hospital, a government venue and a showpiece hotel.

-After the reunification of Germany, the castle was recognised as a historic monument in 1992 by the State of Thuringia.
-It was bought and sold by various travel companies in the intervening years and has since been left to wrack and ruin.
+After the reunification of Germany, the castle was recognised as a historic monument in 1992, by the State of Thuringia.

 Reinhardsbrunn Castle, Thuringia, Germany

-While the estate purchased by Russian investors in 2008, they left the castle to rot even further over the years, and eventually the state was forced to take action to save Reinhardsbrunn.
+The estate was purchased by Russian investors in 2008, but they left the castle to rot even further and eventually the state was forced to take action to save Reinhardsbrunn.

 This room would once have hosted high-society soirées, but with peeling wallpaper and debris littering the floor, it's no longer in its prime, though the decorative carvings are still breathtaking.